 - Be beneficial for women of advanced maternal age (leaning more heavily towards 38 and over)

-- Be beneficial for individuals or couples who have had repeated failed IVF cycles
+- Be beneficial for individuals or couples who have had repeated failed IVF cycles.

 Genetic Counseling as Part of the PGT Process

 If you are considering testing your embryos during an IVF cycle, you might be referred to a genetic counselor who will ask extensive questions about your family history.
-This counselor will also take into account the age of the female partner and tell you your chances of having normal embryos during your IVF cycle.
+This counselor will also consider the age of the female partner and tell you your chances of having normal embryos during your IVF cycle.
 Many genetic laboratories will also review the fees and accuracy of the testing ordered by your doctor.

 How Embryos Are Tested During PGT